thedivtagguy/website-old/content/blog/srishti-archive.md

 ---

 # Introduction
 It was the end of my first class at Srishti and I was talking to my facilitator Arvind and I asked him, "What happens to our final projects after this class is over?".
 It was a serious question.
 Like many others, I had put a lot of effort into this final project because it was my very first class and I wanted to make something that I would remember.
-Arvind replied, "Well, nothing really.".
+Arvind replied, "Well, nothing really.
+There is no way to keep a record outside of Blackboard".
+Blackboard was the proprietary software Srishti uses to coll